-SAP eligibility is reviewed each term.
+SAP eligibility is reviewed after the completion of each term.
 All periods of attendance count toward the fulfillment of each requirement (e.g., terms that a student must fund due to failure to make SAP and students who have previously attended the school without Title IV aid and who now apply for aid).
-Students not making SAP will be notified by the Office of Financial Aid via email at the end of each term.
+Students not making SAP will be notified by the Office of Financial Aid via email at the end of each term that class one time.
+Any additional retakes of the passed class cannot be covered with federal financial aid.
+If a course is failed, students may continue to receive federal funding for each repeat of the class until a passing grade is earned as long as the student is meeting Satisfactory Academic Progress.